 Giving back to the community

 More recently Barry has made a big sculpture out of Rio Bar and woven steel.
 Nemu the Emu was sold for $200.
-The money went back to the MidWest Disaster Relief Fund (link opens in new window).
+The money went back to the MidWest Disaster Relief Fund.
 It’s a not-for-profit providing household items for the less privileged in the community of Geraldton.

 A pitch and putt golf course and a bean bag game for a care home in Yandinna are also among his creations.
 He posts pictures of the items he makes on a Facebook site called Bazz’s upcycled creations (link opens in new window).
 Any money raised from the sale of the items goes back to support charities and not for profits.

-We offer a range of therapies at VisAbility which can be accessed through the NDIS.
+We offer a range of therapies and low vision services which can be accessed through the NDIS.
 We service the whole of WA, so why not contact us if you’d like further information?
-Speak to our Customer Enquiry Team for more.
+Our Client Experience Team will contact you to discuss your individual needs both now and into the future.